The Quatermass Xperiment: Plot

-The British-American Rocket Group, headed by Professor Bernard Quatermass, launches its first manned rocket into outer space.
-Shortly thereafter, all contact is lost with the rocket and its three-man crew: Carroon, Reichenheim and Green.
-The large rocket later returns to Earth, crashing into an English country field.
+The British-American Rocket Group, headed by Professor Bernard Quatermass, launches its first crewed rocket into outer space.
+All contact is soon lost with the rocket and its three-man crew: Carroon, Reichenheim and Green.
+The rocket later returns to Earth, crashing into an English country field.
 Quatermass and his assistant Marsh arrive at the scene.
-With them are the local emergency services, Carroon's wife Judith, Rocket Group physician Dr. Briscoe and Blake, a Ministry official who chides Quatermass repeatedly for launching the rocket without official permission.
-The rocket's hatch is finally opened, and the space-suited Carroon stumbles out.
-There is no sign of the other two crew.
-Carroon is in shock, only able to say the words, "Help me".
-Inside the rocket, Quatermass and Marsh find only the fastened but completely empty spacesuits of the two missing men.
+With them are the local emergency services, Carroon's wife Judith, Rocket Group physician Dr. Briscoe and Blake, a Ministry official who chides Quatermass for launching the rocket without official permission.
+When the rocket's hatch is opened, Carroon stumbles out in shock, only able to say the words, "Help me".
+Inside the rocket, Quatermass and Marsh find only the fastened but empty spacesuits of Reichenheim and Green.

-Carroon is taken to Briscoe's laboratory facility on the grounds that conventional hospitals and doctors would have no idea how to evaluate or treat the world's first returned astronaut, now suffering from some sort of adverse outer space event.
-Even under Briscoe's attentive care, Carroon remains mute, generally immobile, but alert with eyes that now have a feral and cunning quality.
-Briscoe discovers an oddly disfigured area on his shoulder and notices changes in his face, suggesting some sort of mutation of the underlying bone structure.
-Meanwhile, Scotland Yard Inspector Lomax has undertaken investigation of the other two men's disappearance and, having surreptitiously fingerprinted Carroon as a suspect, alerts Quatermass that the prints are like nothing human.
+Carroon is taken to Briscoe's laboratory facility on the grounds that conventional hospitals would have no idea how to treat Carroon, now suffering from an adverse outer space event.
+Under Briscoe's care, Carroon remains mute, generally immobile, but alert.
+Briscoe discovers a disfigured area on Carroon's shoulder and notices changes in his face, suggesting a mutation of the underlying bone structure.
+Meanwhile, Scotland Yard Inspector Lomax undertakes investigation of Reichenheim and Green's disappearance and, having fingerprinted Carroon as a suspect, alerts Quatermass that the prints are nothing human.

-At Judith's insistence that Briscoe is not helping her husband, Quatermass agrees to have Carroon transferred to a regular hospital, under guard.
-Marsh, meanwhile, has developed the film from the rocket's interior view camera, and Quatermass, Lomax and Briscoe watch it.
-The crew are seen for a time at their duties, then suddenly, something seems to heavily buffet the ship.
-After that, there is a nightmarish wavering distortion of the cabin's atmosphere, and the men react as if something frightening, yet not visible, is there with them.
+Judith thinks that Briscoe is not helping her husband, so Quatermass agrees to have Carroon transferred to a regular hospital, under guard.
+Marsh, meanwhile, develops the film from the rocket's camera, and Quatermass, Lomax and Briscoe watch it.
+The crew are seen at their duties, until something seems to buffet the ship.
+After that, there is a wavering distortion of the cabin's atmosphere, and the men react as if something invisible is there with them.
 One by one they collapse, Carroon being the last.